Find honey from local hives here!

 So, honey is composed primarily of fructose and glucose but also contains fructo-oligosaccharides (1) .Sugar accounts for 95-99% of honey dry matter.

 Honey also contains many amino acids, vitamins, minerals and enzymes (2).
-The composition of honey varies depending on the plants on which the bees forgae.
+The composition of honey varies depending on the plants on which the bees forage.
 Almost all natural honey contains flavonoides (such as apigenin, pinocembrin, kaempferol, quercetin, galangin, chrysin and hesperetin), phenolic acids (such as ellagic, caffeic, p-coumaric and ferulic acids), ascorbic acid, tocopherols, catalase (CAT), superoxide dismutase (SOD), reduced glutathione (GSH), Millard reaction products and peptides.

 Color